 - Increased escalations.
 Overloaded agents are typically less likely to be able to solve customer problems.
 So, when they encounter a difficult caller, they are more inclined to pass them along to someone else.
 This can result in customer dissatisfaction and customer requests to speak with a manager.
 Be sure to monitor increases in escalation and customer complaints as they may signal burnout.

 - Hostile behavior.
-Unhappy and angry agents are more likely to take their frustration and anger out on customer in undermining ways.
+Unhappy and angry agents are more likely to take their frustration and anger out on customers in undermining ways.
 They might hang up on customers, put them on hold for long periods of time or even retaliate against them by transferring them to the wrong department.
 Watch for these types of destructive behavior patterns.

 Recognizing agent overload in your contact center is just the first step in combatting it.
-It is equally important to understand its causes and then device a plan to address them.
-In Part 2 of this blog series we will discuss the causes behind the signs of burnout as well as what you can do to reduce and even eliminate them.
-The good news that that there are contact center technologies that can alleviate stress, make the agents’ job easier, and keep them motivated and engaged.
+It is equally important to understand its causes and then devise a plan to address them.
+In Part 2 of this blog series, we will discuss the causes behind the signs of burnout as well as what you can do to reduce and even eliminate them.
+The good news that there are contact center technologies that can alleviate stress, make the agents’ job easier, and keep them motivated and engaged.

 Workforce Management solutions can produce more accurate forecasts and schedules, taking several factors into consideration that can alleviate stress on agents.
 Speech analytics can help you identify issues so that they can be resolved before they become major problems.
 Gamification can motivate agents and keep them engaged, productive and happy.
 These enabling technologies will also be discussed in Part 2.

 What warning signs of agent overload have you noticed in your contact center?